 The Court of Common Council

-The Court of Common Council is the City Corporation's primary decision-making assembly, and meets every four weeks.
-Its main business focuses on the reports of committees and member s' questions and motions.
+The Court of Common Council is the City Corporation's primary decision-making assembly, and usually meets every four weeks.
+Its main business focuses on the reports of committees and members' questions and motions.
 It works through committees, like any other local authority, but it is unique in that it is non-party political.

-Members of the Common Council are elected by the wards of the City every four years.
+Members of the Common Council (equivalent to councillors, also referred to as Common Councilmen) are elected by the wards of the City every four years.
 Each ward returns between two and 10 members depending on the size of the electorate.

 Councillors represent a wide range of professions and City interests and take the major strategic decisions that direct the work of the City Corporation.
 They sit on a variety of committees - also open to the public - that manage the organisation’s different functions.